Policy as code

 The cooldown policy opens in the Edit policy view.

-To edit an existing cooldown policy, go to Policies and select the cooldown policy from the list.
+To edit an existing cooldown policy, go to the Policies tab of the overview page in the Cloudsmith web app, click Policy as code, and select the cooldown policy from the list.
 The policy opens in read-only mode.
 Click Edit policy to make changes.

 For more information about editable policy fields, see Policy configuration.

-You can enable a cooldown policy from the Policies tab of the Cloudsmith dashboard:
+You can enable a cooldown policy from the Policies tab of the overview page in the Cloudsmith web app:

-1. From the Cloudsmith dashboard, go to the Policies tab.
+1. From the overview page in the Cloudsmith web app, go to the Policies tab.

-You can disable a cooldown policy from the Policies tab of the Cloudsmith dashboard:
+You can disable a cooldown policy from the Policies tab of the overview page in the Cloudsmith web app:

-1. From the Cloudsmith dashboard, go to the Policies tab.
+1. From the overview page in the Cloudsmith web app, go to the Policies tab.

-You can delete a cooldown policy from the Policies tab of the Cloudsmith dashboard:
+You can delete a cooldown policy from the Policies tab of the overview page in the Cloudsmith web app:

-1. From the Cloudsmith dashboard, go to the Policies tab.
+1. From the overview page in the Cloudsmith web app, go to the Policies tab.

 Creating and managing a cooldown policy via the Cloudsmith API

-To create and manage a cooldown policy, you must have access to Policy Manager in your workspace.
+To create and manage a cooldown policy, you must have access to policy as code in your workspace.

 Important

-A cooldown policy can be created and managed via the Cloudsmith API by using the following endpoints:
+A cooldown policy and its actions can be created and managed via the following endpoints.

 Policy logic must meet specific criteria to be recognized and applied as a cooldown policy by Cloudsmith.